Table of Contents

 Rod Pampling Fairway Wood

-Perry explained that the Paradym Triple Diamond has done wonders for the 2004 International winner this season.
-Previously, Pampling would turn to his driver off the deck to maximize distance on approach.
-However, there is no need for these antics anymore as the desirable launch, carry, and total distance of Paradym Triple Diamond 3 wood provide everything he needs.
+Perry explained that the Paradym Triple Diamond Ai Smoke has done wonders for the 2004 International winner.
+Past years before the Paradym series, Pampling would turn to his driver off the deck to maximize distance on approach.
+However, there is no need anymore as the desirable launch, carry, and total distance of Paradym Triple Diamond 3 wood provide everything he needs.

 Like his driver, the Triple Diamond is a low-spin construction that aims to enhance distance off the tee and on approach.
-I find the Speed and Stability Jailbreak Frame combines well with the Tungsten Speed Cartridge to stabilize the clubface at contact and prompt a high-launching shot.
+You’ll notice he is currently hitting the HL version to help give him a bit more launch.

-Although I enjoy the velocity assistance from the Steel Face Cup, I feel the excessively low spin makes it difficult to achieve consistency with the 3 wood.
-Instead, amateurs should think about the easier launching, slice combatting Callaway Paradym X.
+I feel the excessively low spin makes it difficult to achieve consistency with the Triple Diamond 3 wood.
+Instead, amateurs should think about the easier launching Callaway Paradym Ai Smoke Max.

 PROS